Magorum/convertACC/README.md

 # convertACC
 quick script for converting ACC codec files in either the dolphin or nautilis file manager

+NOTE: It will delete the old files after converting them

 # For Nautilus / Gnome File Manager
 ```